brikis98/yevgeniy-brikman-homepage/_posts/2016-03-31-infrastructure-as-code-microservices-aws-docker-terraform-ecs.md

 {% include iframe-figure.html url="//www.slideshare.net/slideshow/embed_code/key/23pR8vDf9nt3pz" link="http://www.slideshare.net/brikis98/infrastructure-as-code-running-microservices-on-aws-using-docker-terraform-and-ecs" caption="Infrastructure as code: running microservices on AWS using Docker, Terraform, and ECS (Slides)" %}

-For more info, check out my book,
+For a much more detailed look at Terraform, check out my book, *[Terraform: Up & Running]({{ site.terraform_up_and_running_url }}?ref=ybrikman-blog-infra-as-code)*.
-*[Hello, Startup](http://www.hello-startup.net/?ref=ybrikman-infrastructure-as-code)*.
 If you need help with Docker, Terraform, AWS, infrastructure-as-code, or any other DevOps practices, reach out to me at [Gruntwork]({{ site.gruntwork_url }}/?ref=ybrikman-infrastructure-as-code).